robcarver17/pysystemtrade/docs/dashboard_and_monitor.md

 At the moment, the dashboard provides basic diagnostic "traffic lights" to show status of various system components.
 The content of the reports is also reproduced.

-If you have installed all of the Python dependencies listed in the `requirement.txt` file, the web dashboard is ready to be started:
+If you have installed all the Python dependencies listed in the `pyproject.toml` file, the web dashboard is ready to be started:

 ```
 cd pysystemtrade/dashboard